stigok/blog.stigok.com/collections/_posts/2022-02-08-parsing-boolean-string-statements-in-bash.md

 ## Using a function with a regular expression

-I first went with `return 0` and `return 1` in the function, but I found this to increase my cognitive load due to `0` being success, i.e. true, and `1` being false.
-I found that returning a string gives for easier reading.
+I first went with `return 0` and `return 1` in the function, relying on the function's exit code, but I felt this increased my cognitive load due to `0` being success, i.e. true, and `1` being false.
+I found that instead echoing a string gives for easier reading.

 ```bash
 # Returns a string `true` if the string is considered a boolean true,